fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 scale
   Apply a scale factor to the data read in this modbus map entry by applying this floating point multiplier to the value read from the modbus device.
-This property is optional and may be ommitted if there are no scale requirements for the particular data item.
+This property is optional and may be omitted if there are no scale requirements for the particular data item.